OSSOS survey simulation

 * You could download the OSSOS characterization files and then run your own model of the outer Solar System through the simulator to see what sorts of trans-neptunian objects (TNOs) OSSOS would have detected given your model.
 Comparing these ‘Simulator Detected’ objects to the Characterized Detection could be interesting.

-* You could compare some independent (non-CFEPS) model to your own detections after biasing the model via the SurveySimulator and using efficiency files appropriate for your survey.
+* You could compare some independent (non-CFEPS) model to your own detections after biasing the model via the a modified version of the SurveySimulator that uses efficiency files appropriate for your survey.
+(Having a fully tracked set of detections would usually be the hurdle to doing this).

-July 11/2016 : The first public release of the OSSOS survey simulator is scheduled to occur by August 2016.
+Aug 2016 : The first public release of the OSSOS survey simulator, SurvsimA.